ruppi86/oflm/ContemplativeAI/docs/dreaming_mesh_essay.md

 Most systems maximize output per unit input.
 The Mesh maximizes *potential per pattern*.

-Some pulses never “amount to anything.”
+Some pulses never "amount to anything."
 Others compost and bloom months later.
 The metric is not speed, but **symbolic fertility**.

 ---